Belton Park and Londonthorpe Woods, 15th October 2023

 John leads the way

 After leaving the Belton Park and a taking a short walk along Five Gates Lane we entered Londonthorpe Woods.
-The Woodland Trust is working with the National Trust, supported by the National Lottery Heritage Fund, to link the woods and Belmount, the eastern part of the Belton House estate.
-There is a good path from here up to Belmount Tower which does not enter Belton Park - a possible stroll for the future.
+The Woodland Trust is working with the National Trust, supported by the National Lottery Heritage Fund, to link the woods and Bellmount, the eastern part of the Belton House estate.
+There is a good path from here up to Bellmount Tower which does not enter Belton Park - a possible stroll for the future.

 The Brownlow family planted Alma Wood about 1856 to commemorate Captain Horace William Cust, nephew of the 1st Earl Brownlow, who fell at the Battle of Alma in 1854